-As a freelance creative or art entrepreneur building your career, both the dream – and the struggle – are real.
-When you are an artist working in a bustling metropolis, the dream often takes a backseat to the practicalities of making a living.
-While the two disparate aspects of one’s life can be in conflict with one another, they can, at times, supplement each other.
-There are certain points in one’s career when freelancing offers you incredible opportunities for self-growth and media exposure, while there are times when it can prove to be more frustrating than rewarding.
-When you’re a freelance creative or art entrepreneur who is also working in a full-time career, there can simultaneously be many opportunities and many setbacks to your freelance artistic practice.
+As a creative freelancer or artist building your career, both the dream – and the struggle – are real.
+When you are an artist working multiple jobs, the dream often takes a backseat to the practicalities of making a living.
+While the two can be in conflict with one another, they can, at times, work together.
+There are certain points in your career when freelancing offers you incredible opportunities for extra income and creative opportunities, while there are times when a side hustle can be more frustrating than rewarding.
+The results is it can be very challenging to develop your artistic practice.

 After touching base with artists who work also work full-time alongside their practice, we have outlined below four key ways in which working professionals can ensure their side hustle – their freelance projects – can coexist in perfect harmony.